Bread Machine Pizza Dough

-I like to wrap a bread board in wax paper and cover with flour and place the dough on that to rise.
-That way I am insured that the dough will not pick up anything from the bread board, and it won’t stick to it either.
+I like to wrap a breadboard in wax paper and cover with flour and place the dough on that to rise.
+That way I am ensured that the dough will not pick up anything from the breadboard, and it won’t stick to it either.

 At this point.
 Cover the bread dough with a cloth and let rise for 30 minutes.

 A quick word on pans.
 I know some people prefer baking stones, which I love for biscuits and cookies but I find that my pizza crust gets crisp on the outside, and chewy on the inside using a stone–which isn’t how our family likes our pizza dough.

-For now I use metal pizza pans, which I grease with olive oil before using.
-They cook very evenly and can be purchase rather inexpensively.
+For now I use metal pizza pans similar to these ones, which I grease with olive oil before using.
+They cook evenly and can be purchase rather inexpensively.
 Or if you wish just use your metal cookie sheets.